GaraziLS/React-Apuntes/Apuntes/react-routes-links.md

 Inside the switch we'll call the Route component, which will have a path ponting to a slash.
 This will represent our homepage (also known as route root), but we'll have to create the page itself.
 To do this we'll create a pages folder, and then we'll export those components to *app.js*.

 ```
+import React, { Component } from 'react';
+import moment from "moment";
+import {BrowserRouter as  Router, Switch, Route } from "react-router-dom"

+import NavigationContainer from './Navigation/navigation-container';
+import Home from "./pages/homepage";
+import About from "./pages/about";
+import Contact from "./pages/contact";
+import Blog from "./pages/blog";
+import PortfolioDetail from "./portfolio-components/portfolio-detail"
+import NoMatch from "./pages/no-match"

+export default class App extends Component {
 render() {
     return (
       <div className='app'>